Denvernoell/hugophotosite/content/about/_index.md

 # type
 type: "about"
 ---

 Jim Martin’s career encompasses a unique and important array of accomplishments and interests which significantly furthered the effectiveness of public agency management.

-Jim Martin’s career encompasses a unique and important array of accomplishments and interests which significantly furthered the effectiveness of public agency management.